jobe1366/Machine-Learning_HW/hw3/readme.md

          - Naive Bayes model

-- _Assume the data dont follows a Gaussian distribution_
+- _Assume the data does not follow a Gaussian distribution_

 - classifiers: